aptos-foundation/AIPs/aips/aip-92.md

 3. Improve Multisig Simulation Consistency:
    * Merges the Multisig payload simulation path with the execution path, ensuring consistency between simulation and actual execution.
-   * This resolves the issue of an onchain payload not being retrived (described [here](https://github.com/aptos-labs/aptos-core/issues/12703)).
+   * This resolves the issue of an onchain payload not being retrived (described [here](https://github.com/aptos-labs/aptos-core/issues/12703) and [here](https://github.com/aptos-labs/aptos-core/issues/8304)).
    * This also resolves the issue of inaccurate gas estimation for multisig transactions (described [here](https://github.com/aptos-labs/aptos-core/issues/12704)).

 These changes are aimed at improving the flexibility of the simulation environment, allowing developers to test transactions and interactions without the constraints of authentication keys and gas fee payments.
 Additionally, the changes enhance the accuracy of multisig transaction simulations, ensuring they are consistent with the actual execution.